 Mistakes Were Made

 Mistakes were made that cost him his business in 1855.
 What actually happened and who is at fault is a tangled story, but a merger of his company with a troubled clock company controlled by P.T.
 Barnum ruined him financially.
-In his biography, Jerome says the deal was done without his knowledge, indicating it was his son, the company’s secretary, who was at fault.
+In his biography, Jerome says he didn’t know about the deal, indicating his son, the company’s secretary, made the mistake. .

 Jerome’s nephew, Hiram Camp, took over the company.

-He went to work for wages, in Waterbury, Ansonia, near Chicago.
+Jerome went to work for wages, in Waterbury, then in Ansonia, Conn., and then near Chicago.
 He died penniless on April 20, 1868, at 74.

 In his autobiography, he wrote,